-If you’re an undergrad in architecture, you may be wondering: how long does it take to become a licensed architect?
-While this is a fairly common question, there are specific requirements you must follow in order to pursue this career path.
-In this article, we’ll address the training you’ll need, as well as how long it will take for you to complete your education, along with other helpful facts and statistics.
+If you’re an undergrad in architecture school or an aspiring architect, you may be wondering: how long does it take to become a licensed architect?
+While this is a fairly common question, there are specific requirements you must follow in order get your architecture license.
+In this article, we’ll address the training and experience requirement you’ll need, as well as how long it will take for you to complete your education, along with other helpful facts and statistics.

 How To Be A Licensed Architect: Training Requirements